Client-Side Prediction

 Overview

-Fast Facts
+Fast facts

-- Problem solved: High-latency unplayable
+- Problem solved: High-latency play is unbearable without prediction.

-- Solution: Predict locally, correct later
+- Solution: Predict locally, reconcile with server later.

-The Problem
+The problem

 | Scenario | Result |